l3co/l3co/README.md

 • Bachelor’s Degree in Systems Analysis and Development – UNOPAR

-• MBA in Leadership and Management – Descomplica (in progress)
+• MBA in Leadership and Management – Descomplica

 • Bachelor’s Degree in Production Engineering – Univesp (in progress)